apex/apex/docs/projects.md

 ## Configuration

-Projects must have a project.json file in the root directory.
+Projects have a project.json file in the root directory.
 This file contains details about your project, as well as defaults for functions, if desired.
 Here's an example of a project.json file declaring a default AWS IAM "role" and "memory" for all functions.

 ```json